If your Dyson vacuum keeps cutting in and out, it might not be broken at all.

 3. Clean the top filter

 Remove the long purple filter from the top of your machine.
-Hold it under running water, gently squeezing it until it clears.
+Hold it under running water and gently squeeze it until it clears.
 Squeeze and twist the filter to remove excess water.

 4. Clean the back filter

-Another filter can be found at the back of the vacuum.
+Another filter is located at the back of the vacuum.
 Remove and run under cold water, repeating until the water runs clear.
 Shake the filter vigorously until no water remains.

 5. Allow filters to dry for 24+ hours